dmytro-varich/Varich-Portfolio/scripts/interview-intro.md

 # 🎓 Education

+My education started in Ukraine with hardware and design fundamentals and continued in Slovakia focusing on AI and software development.

-## 🖥 Kharkiv Radio Engineering College
+## 🖥 Kharkiv Radio Technical Vocational College

 My technical education began at Kharkiv Radio Engineering College, where I studied *Computer Engineering* (2019–2023).
 As part of the program, I learned Python/C# programming, computer logic, operating system architecture, computer networks, microprocessors and microcontrollers, peripheral devices, soldering basics, and working with graphic editors (Photoshop, CorelDRAW).